Upstream#

 via the configuration API.

-directive to be used in an upstream
+directive in an upstream

 block,

-the block should have no server
+there should be no server

 sticky

-cookie name [attr=value]...;sticky
+cookie name [attr=value]...;sticky route

-route $variable...;sticky
+$variable...;sticky learn

-learn zone=
+zone=

 zone create=